-Nearing the top of the pay scale are Cytotechnologists, Clinical Laboratory Scientists, Medical Technologists, and Certified Phlebotomists; while the first receives the highest median pay at $35.63 per hour, the other salaries come in at $32.50, $20.97, and about $16.63, respectively.
-On the lower end are Specimen Processors at approximately $13.46 on average.
+Nearing the top of the pay scale are Medical Technologists, Medical Laboratory Technicians, Certified Phlebotomists, and Phlebotomy Technicians; while the first receives the highest median pay at $23.96 per hour, the other salaries come in at around $16.99, $16.56, and $16.25, respectively.
+Customer Service Representatives at Quest Diagnostics do not see much in the way of financial compensation and represent one of the lower-paid positions (about $13.66 on average) at the company.

 Years of Experience

-Five to nine years of work experience seem to result in median wages of around $16.05 per hour.
-Broken down by tenure, the largest share of Quest Diagnostics employees (30 percent) have one to four years of experience and earn approximately $14.89 per hour on average.
+Five to nine years of work experience seem to result in median wages of around $15.88 per hour.
+Those with one to four years of experience at the company can expect to make approximately $14.73 per hour on average.
+When we consider tenure, a substantial portion of employees (29 percent) have been working for 10-19 years and make around $16.67 per hour on average.

 Certifications and Degrees

-Those lacking certification bring in much lower salaries than American Society of Clinical Pathology Members, who make $29.09 per hour.
-Quest Diagnostics provides the highest financial reward to those with a Bachelor of Science in Medical Laboratory Technology — these employees rake in $31.00 per hour.
+Those lacking certification bring in much lower salaries than ASCP Certified Medical Technologists, who make about $25.15 per hour.
+The best paid folks at Quest Diagnostics have a Bachelor of Science in Chemistry, earning $23.54 per hour.

 Benefits and Perks